A Replica-BCS theory for dirty superconductors: Introduction

 where $\xi_k$ is the single-particle energy of state $k$ measured from the chemical potential $\mu$ and

-We note that $k$ represents eigenstates of the disordered Hamiltonian $H_0$ which are in general not plane-wave states.
+We note that $k$ represents eigenstates of $H_0$ which are not plane-wave states.
 We shall assume that $\xi_k$ forms a continuous spectrum across the Fermi surface and denote the time-reversal state of state $k$ by $-k$, with $\xi_k=\xi_{-k}$ in the presence of time-reversal symmetry.
 A mean-field BCS decoupling of $U_{k l, p q}$ is performed, with \begin{widetext}

 \end{widetext} where $U_{k p}=\sum_i U_i\left|\phi_{ki}\right|^2\left|\phi_{pi}\right|^2$, i.e., we follow Anderson and assume that a BCS wavefunction for dirty superconductors can be constructed by pairing the time-reversal eigenstates of the single-particle Hamiltonian\cite{anderson1959theory, ma1985localized}.
-We shall see that the term $U_{kk}$ is qualitatively different from $U_{kp} (p\neq k)$ terms for localized wavefunctions and should be treated separately as we shall discuss in the following and in Appendix \ref{ME}.
+We shall see that the effect of $U_{kk}$ is qualitatively different from $U_{kp} (p\neq k)$ for localized wavefunctions and should be treated separately as we shall discuss in the following and in Appendix \ref{ME}.

 With this decoupling, the mean-field ground state energy of the system is characterized by an effective energy